LOADING ...

 Claude said "I am justified Jim,they were cut me down,

-And a man's got a right to hang meat
+And a got a right to hang some meat

-It took eighteen men and fifteen to finally run Claude down.
+It took eighteen men and fifteen months to run Claude down.

 Convicted up in by decree--